meck93/evote-crypto/README.md

 - **Distributed Key Generation**: Multi-party asymmetric key generation
 - **Non-Interactive Zero-Knowledge Proofs of Knowledge**: Proof of secret key knowledge and vote and decryption correctness

-The library is divided into two parts: `src/ff-elgamal` and `src/ec-elgamal`.
+The library is divided into two parts: [Finite Fields](src/ff-elgamal) and [Elliptic Curves](src/ec-elgamal).
 Both parts mainly consist of the following modules:

 - `SystemSetup`:
   - Key pair generation